thibaudatl/pim-helpcenter/content/md/what-is/what-is-a-family.md

 id: what-is-a-family
 themes: first-steps, akeneo-concepts
 title: What is a family?
+related: manage-your-families
 ---

-# Definition of a family
+# Introduction to Akeneo's families

 ![what-is-a-family](../img/What-is-a-family.svg)

-A family is **a set of attributes** that is shared by products belonging to the same family.
+In Akeneo, a family is **a set of attributes** that is shared by products belonging to the same family.
 In other words, a family can be considered to something similar as a **product template**.

 When a product is added to a family, it automatically inherits from all attributes defined at the family level.
 A product **can belong to only one family** (but a product can be without family, in this case, it has no default attributes).